ocortes-fso/FSO_Tester/README.md

 ## Needs
 - Disable CE1_SPIO (GPIO07)
-- Add add to "/boot/firmware/config.txt" the following string: under all dtoverlay=mcp2515-can0
+- Add add to "/boot/config.txt" the following strings:
+    - "under all dtoverlay=mcp2515-can0"
+    - "enable_uart=1"
+- Remove the following string from "/boot/cmdline.txt":
+    - "console=serial0,..."
 - Enable I2C
 - Static IP has to be set on 144 gateway